Search results for:

 The Pro version, with the lowest tier available being a personal license for three sites at $39, allows you to:

 Backup WordPress (Free and Premium)

 The backups are stored in your wp-content folder and can be emailed to you.
-But if you want them to be safely stored away somewhere in the cloud, you’ll need to upload them yourself or purchase a pro version that enables automatic distribution to your preferred location.
+But suppose you want them to be safely stored away somewhere in the cloud.
+In that case, you'll need to upload them yourself or purchase a pro version that enables automatic distribution to your preferred location.

 Note: It requires PHP version 5.3.2 or later to run.

-The BlogVault plugin allows free weekly backups, but if you want backups more often (say, daily) then you’ll need to upgrade to one of the premium plans.
-You won’t find the free service option on their website, but if you download and install the plugin from the official WP plugin directory, you’ll see the option for enabling it.
+The BlogVault plugin allows free weekly backups, but if you want backups more often (say, daily), you'll need to upgrade to one of the premium plans.
+You won't find the free service option on their website.
+Still, if you download and install the plugin from the official WP plugin directory, you'll see the option for enabling it.

 myRepono (Premium, Currently Offers Free Credit to Start)